These boldly seasoned BBQ chicken burgers are loaded with your favorite barbecue flavors or can be customized with your favorite ingredients.

 - Divide the mixture into three equal balls and press firmly to flatten them into patties slightly wider than your buns.
 Tip: Using a flat bottomed plate works well, add oil to the bottom of the plate to prevent sticking.

-- Heat a large non-stick skillet over low heat and add cooking oil, then add the patties, (cooking in batches if needed) and cover.
+- Heat a large nonstick skillet over low heat and add cooking oil, then add the patties, (cooking in batches if needed) and cover.
 Flip the patties every few minutes to prevent burning.
-Patties are done cooking when the meat reaches 165 degrees.
+Patties are done cooking when the internal temperature reaches 165 degrees.
 Add cheese when patties have almost finished cooking.

-- Place chicken burger patties on a toasted brioche bun with lettuce, red onion, and BBQ sauce.
+- Place chicken burger patties on a toasted brioche bun with lettuce, red onion, and BBQ sauce and serve immediately.